krzysztofromanowski94/YACS5e-cloud/doc/errors.md

 # Errors handled by YACS5e-cloud

 ## Error numbers
-### Numbers from 1 to 100 are reserved as fatal errors
+### Numbers from 1 to 50 are reserved as fatal errors
 1: Fatal unknown error
+2: Execution should not get here

+### Numbers from 51 to 100 are reserved as warnings
+51: Warning unknown error
+52: Invalid credentials
+53: Expected type is TTalk_User
+54: Error getting data from stream
+55: Error sending data to stream

 ###  rpc Registration (User) returns (Empty)
 ERROR CODES \